lexiconhq/lexicon/documentation/versioned_docs/version-1.0.0/troubleshooting-build.md

 This configuration is essential for seamless integration with Config.ts in your project.
 :::

-In certain cases, you may encounter an issue related to prose API URLs when the channel name specified in the `frontend/eas.json` file does not match the corresponding key name defined in the `config` variable in `frontend/Config.ts`.
+In certain cases, you may encounter an issue related to Prose API URLs when the channel name specified in the `frontend/eas.json` file does not match the corresponding key name defined in the `config` variable in `frontend/Config.ts`.
 This discrepancy can lead to problems because the channel name from `eas.json` is used to determine the URL that will be utilized.
 If the names do not match, the default `localDevelopment` URL will be used instead.

 To ensure smooth functioning, it is important to use the same channel name in both the `frontend/eas.json` file and the `frontend/Config.ts` file.
 This will ensure proper mapping of the channel name to the corresponding URL.